aws-samples/amplify-cdkv2-stepfunctions/README.md

 ## Walkthrough

-The example utilizes AWS Amplify, AWS CDK v2, Storage with Amazon S3, and Lambda functions to deploy a StepFunction that syncs S3 buckets.
-The following example outlines a use case to copy all objects from a source bucket into a destination bucket (bi-directional), and ignore objects already present.
+This example demonstrates how to use AWS Amplify, AWS CDK v2, and Amazon S3 storage to deploy a StepFunction that synchronizes S3 buckets.
+The StepFunction is designed to copy all objects from a source bucket into a destination bucket in a bi-directional manner, while ignoring objects that are already present.
+In addition, the example uses Lambda functions to facilitate the synchronization process.

-The following information outlines the steps required to create the application
+To create the application described, you will need to follow these steps:

-1. Create an Amplify project
+1. Set up an Amplify project
 2. Add a S3 storage resource via Amplify and AWS console.
 3. Add Lambda functions to access S3 storage.
 4. Add CDK stepfunction resource using Amplify custom resource.